bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 Object should encapsulate behavior:

-* Data Validation
+* Data Rules
   * Set of rules that a model should fit at the programming level
-    * A comment should have an author
+    * Ex: A comment should have an author
 * Business Rules
   * Set of rules that a model should fit to exist in the real world
-    * A comment should deliver an email notification
+    * Ex: A comment should deliver an email notification

 !SLIDE